suprafrontal/hemato.ai.docs/README.md

 (Feel free to add your site to this list in a pull request!)

+Questions?
 Need Help?
 Found a bug?
 --------------------

+If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Spectrum community](https://spectrum.chat/slate)!

-[Submit an issue](https://github.com/lord/slate/issues) to the Slate GitHub if you need any help.
-And, of course, feel free to submit pull requests with bug fixes or changes.
+Found a bug with upstream Slate?
+Go ahead and [submit an issue](https://github.com/lord/slate/issues).
+And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.

 Contributors
 --------------------